Last updated December 14th, 2021 with new information.

 With distribution partnerships, you can bundle products and services.
 It can be in the form of discounts, coupons, in-store demonstrations, giveaways, or other types of promotions.
 This partnership is one of the most practiced and widespread types of partnership marketing.

 Depending on your goals and industry, consider aligning your brand with a charitable organization.
 Partnering with a charity could include doing exhibitions, public events, award shows, news stories, and more.
 Licensing and product placement are also options for organizations looking for strategic partners.
+Williams Sonoma partners with No Kid Hungry and has created a specific line of cooking utensils where the proceeds go to the charitable organization upon purchase.

 You’ve likely seen product placements in every TV show or movie you’ve ever watched and never even realized it.
 Product placement partnership marketing includes things like a box on a shelf with a brand name, like Cheerios.
 Or something more direct like a mention of Tide while doing a laundry scene.
 Celebrity endorsements can also count as product placement partner marketing.